 Scott also performed extensive environmental work for LAWA outside of the noise arena, including managing LAWA’s Sustainability Program, which involved annual reporting, program development, outreach, and coordination with the Mayor’s Office of Sustainability.
 He managed LAWA’s Regulatory Compliance Section and was responsible for compliance with all environmental rules and regulations at the federal, state, and local levels.
 He has been involved in industry affairs, including research through the Airport Cooperative Research Program (ACRP), and was a member of the Steering Committee for the Airports Council International–North America (ACI-NA) Environmental Affairs Committee, acting as the Noise Working Group Chair for several years.

-“I am truly thrilled to have Scott join the ESA team,” said Justin Cook, ESA’s Aviation Noise Lead.
+“I am truly thrilled to have Scott join the ESA team,” said Mike Arnold, ESA’s Airport/Aviation Market Leader.
 “His extensive environmental experience, proven management skills, and passion for addressing aviation noise will be instrumental to the continued growth of ESA’s airports practice.”